 So that she would have, she died.
 I got back in November, and she died in February of ’33 in the last horrible stages of cancer.
 When I returned, the Congregational Education Society had been very helpful.
 They encouraged me to take the trip, and, as a matter of fact, paid me my, paid my salary so that it made it possible for me to go and leave money for my mother to live on while I was abroad.
 When I returned, I went in to have a talk with Mr. Herring because, by that time, I had realized that most of the things, just, I felt about what I had done just as I felt in Arkansas.
 Trying to teach children that couldn’t spell how to do secretarial work, couldn’t spell, couldn’t add.
 I felt about approaching the question of, first of all, racial relations didn’t describe what Black people were after.

 We were after complete equality and freedom, and you can’t dress it up in talking in terms that don’t get down to the brass tax.

-Thanks to AfroMarxist and the Tamiment Library for archiving these videos.
+Thanks to AfroMarxist for the video and the Tamiment Library for archiving these audio files.
 Transcription by Jonathan Ebhogiaye.